tomrunia/PyTorchConv3D/README.md

 # PyTorch 3D ConvNet

-Training and testing 3D ConvNets in PyTorch.
+Training and testing 3D ConvNets for video in PyTorch.